 Note that it is important to work out which foods effect you as everybody is different.
 You can work out your reflux trigger foods by keeping a food and symptom diary where you write down what you eat and when your symptoms occurred.

 3. Eat slowly and chew your food well – eating too quickly can cause you to swallow air with your food and not allow proper digestion, resulting in heartburn and reflux.
 Aim to slow your eating and chew your food well.
-Click here for my article on slow eating.
+Click here to gain access to my guides on slowing your eating.